-Candidates are required to select modules with a total value of 60 credits in each subject, as specified by each subject.
+Candidates study modules with a total value of at least 50 credits in each subject, as specified by each subject.
+A skills development Module (10 credits) is included to support graduate skills development and support student transition to learning at HE level.
 Specific modules may be nominated as core modules to ensure students acquire the necessary knowledge to progress to Stage 2 and 3 of their subjects.
-The student may then choose further modules from Stage 1 modules in their specific regulations to bring the total module value to 120 credits, the choice being subject to the approval of the Degree Programme Director.